 Yuuki Flower is a textile sculpture by Magda Wojtyra and Marc Ngui.
-It was created for the Field Trip Project, curated by Daisuke Takeya, currently touring Japan and in Canada in 2013.
+It was created for the Field Trip Project, curated by Daisuke Takeya.
+Field Trip Project toured extensively in Japan and Canada between 2013 and 2016.
 This is the project page for our sculpture – visit the Field Trip Project exhibition page for a peek at some of the other several dozen artworks in the exhbition, installations views, and exhibition inspiration and schedule.

 Yuuki means brave, courageous energy.

 The kanji characters for the kind of courage we wanted to invoke, spiritual courage, are a combination of courage and qi (chi).
 The qi character, on the right, is composed of elements that mean rice exploding like a cloud, or into a cloud formation.
 The character for courage, on the left, is a combination of explosive strength and tendon.
 Together they underline courage as rooted in tenacity and exploding with power – explosive strength.